kramer545/Raymer/Assets/Hummingbird/readme.txt

-Thank you for downloading.
+Thank you for downlording.

--Modals folder contains BroadTailHummingbird.fbx.
+-Models folder contains fbx files of sardine's meshes.
--Animations folder contains additional animation's files.
+-Animatiions folder contains animation's fbx files.
+You can use these animation in all of sardine models(SardineBoneModel.fbx, SardineSkinAndBoneModel.fbx, SardineSkinModel.fbx, SimpleSardine.fbx).
--Scenes folder contains a demo scene.
+-Scenes folder contains two demo scenes.
--Prefabs folder contains a prefab that was used in the demo scene.
+-Prefabs folder contains prefabs.
-This prefab's Head size is larger than original fbx file's model.
-This prefab's Head's bone's scale is set 1.4.
-This can be changed to your preference.
-(Search the "Head" in the demo scene, then change the scale by inspector.)
+SardineSkinWithDemoScript is used in Demo1.0 SardineSkinWithController is used in Demo1.2.1

 support@ryousirikigaku.com